-Each week students will implement key tools and ideas from the material presented through completing application problems, responding to material, or formulating a 3-6 slide power point presentation of one important concept.
+Each week students will implement key tools and ideas from the material presented through completing application problems or responding to material in an online discussion.
 These assignments will be graded for accuracy and precision.
 The applications are intended to give you a deeper understanding of the material.